“Heaven take thy soul, and England keep my bones!”William Shakespeare

 England has been a frequent stop for us.
 London is a major travel hub; it is easy to stop for a few days before moving to your next destination.
-The country of England, including Wales, though, deserves much more time.
-Once you leave London, there are so many incredible diverse sites and scenery.
+The country of England, including Wales, deserves much more time.
+Once you leave London, there are many incredible diverse sites and scenery.
 Without a car, you will miss a lot.
 Wales alone has 600 castles.
 There are so many wonderful travel guides to choose from that we have used for many years; below are our favorite options.

 A passport to the most relevant, up-to-date advice that all England has to offer and what hidden discoveries await you.
 Ponder the mysteries of Stonehenge, visit Shakespeare’s hometown, escape it all in the Cotswolds or take in a London show.
 Let this beautifully illustrated guide be your travel partner.
 Great photography and lots of details to aid in planning.
 Discover this travel guide here.

 Full disclosure, we are huge Rick Steve’s fans; it will be rare not to recommend one of his wonderful guides.
 We love his travel style and perspective.
-His off-the-beaten-path approach, together with his independent travel philosophy, matches well with how we travel.
+His off-the-beaten-path approach and his independent travel philosophy match well with how we travel.
 The guides never disappoint.
 This book was a fantastic resource.
-Find this must-have guide here
+Find this must-have guide here.